openstack/keystone/doc/source/configuringservices.rst

 ---------------------------------

-Similar to Nova, swift can be configured to use Keystone for authentication rather than it's built in 'tempauth'.
+Similar to Nova, swift can be configured to use Keystone for authentication rather than its built in 'tempauth'.

 1. Add a service endpoint for Swift to Keystone